openvinotoolkit/openvino_tensorflow/docs/ARCHITECTURE.md

 # Architecture of **OpenVINO™ integration with TensorFlow**

 This document describes a high-level architecture of **OpenVINO™ integration with TensorFlow**.
-This capability is registered as a graph optimization pass in TensorFlow and optimizes the execution of supported operator clusters using OpenVINO™ runtime.
+The architecuture containing this capability is registered as a graph optimization pass in TensorFlow and optimizes the execution of supported operator clusters using OpenVINO™ runtime.
 Unsupported operators fall back to native TensorFlow runtime.

 ## Architecture Diagram

-The diagram below shows the high level architecture of **OpenVINO™ integration with TensorFlow**.
+The diagram below depicts the high level architecture of **OpenVINO™ integration with TensorFlow**.
 We broadly categorize this software stack into layered modules as shown below.
-The purple box at the bottom shows the components of OpenVINO™ including different device plugins along with the corresponding libraries.
+The purple box at the bottom shows the components of OpenVINO™ including a number of device plugins along with the corresponding libraries.

 <p align="center">
   <img src="../images/openvino_tensorflow_architecture.png" width="450">